OICR/softeng-blog/_posts/henry_zhao/2019-03-06-Implement-Stardust.md

 ### Performance

 To demonstrate the performance of stardust, I will mock up oncogrid features in GDC portal.
 The purpose of oncogrid is to demonstrate the mutation pattern between genes and patients.
-In the gif, There are less than 10,000 data points in the grid.
+In the gif, there are less than 10,000 data points in the grid.

 [Oncogrid](https://portal.gdc.cancer.gov/exploration?searchTableTab=oncogrid)